 The subscriptions all include a “FICO® Score 8, and may include additional FICO® Score versions. “.

 If you need to check for a more accurate score, first find out what scoring model your lender will be using.
 Then I suggest purchasing a month from myFICO and cancelling the plan before it renews.
-However, I would still sign up with Credit Karma to monitor my progress as I work to improve my score.

 12 Ways To Improve Your Credit Score